GluuFederation/cloud-native-edition/helm/README.md

 1. ## Cloud deployments.

    ### Common instructions on all Cloud providers (Both AWS and GKE)
-    - Enable cloud deployment in `global.cloud.enabled` by setting it to `true`.
-    - Enabling RBAC before deploying the chart.
+    - Enabling RBAC in the cluster before deploying the chart.
 This has to be done first.
       To do this deploy the `tiller.yaml` file
       `$ kubectl apply -f tiller.yaml`
-    - Enable cloud deployment in `values.yaml`.
+    - Enable cloud deployment in `global.cloud.enabled` by setting it to `true`.
-      Set `global.cloud.enabled` to `true`
     - Disable `rbac` sub-chart installation.
 Instructions can be found in the config table above.
       `rbac.enabled: false`
     - Disable all services except `nginx-ingress` services.
 For example, to disable `config` service
       ```
         config: